DB

 Result

-Even if conditional aggregation, it fails like below.
+Even in case of conditional aggregation, it fails like below.

 SELECT